-Endophytic and rhizobacteria plant microbiomes, culturable from pineapple plants, were proven to have drought-tolerant properties based on the test results.
+The test results proved that endophytic and rhizobacteria plant microbiomes culturable from pineapple plants have drought-tolerant properties.
 BDO 8 and BAO 5 have the characteristics of the best drought-tolerant isolates.
 Therefore, these isolates have strong potential to be developed as bio-inoculant candidates for drought-affected land.